reeawnc/cloudflare/demos/remote-mcp-cf-access/README.md

 The OAuth Provider library serves as a complete OAuth 2.1 server implementation for Cloudflare Workers.
 It handles the complexities of the OAuth flow, including token issuance, validation, and management.
 In this project, it plays the dual role of:

 - Authenticating MCP clients that connect to your server
-- Managing the connection to GitHub's OAuth services
+- Managing the connection to Access's OAuth services
 - Securely storing tokens and authentication state in KV storage

 #### Durable MCP